Komatsuna is a green that you might not of heard of, but you should learn about it.

 Like most greens, these are grown as a come and cut again meaning you harvest the outer leaves and let the inside keep growing.

 Komatsuna is much slower to bolt than some of the other greens, which is a bonus once the heat waves of summer start

 This green grows faster and larger than most of the other greens.
 Below you can see a comparison of spinach and komatsuna sown at the same time in the same garden bed.

-It’s also fantastic to harvest in a fall and winter garden, below you can see the harvest in January (zone 5 Canada in an unheated greenhouse)
+It’s also fantastic to harvest for fall and winter gardening, below you can see the harvest in January in zone 5 Canada in an unheated winter greenhouse.

-We sow this green in succession plantings in the spring and then again late summer for the fall and winter harvest.
+We sow this green in succession sowings in the spring and then again late summer for the fall and winter harvest.
 I also overwinter this green to get early spring harvests.